mothball16/flash-thunder/FlashThunder/!Core/planningDoc.md

 	- WantsToAttack should prompt the AttackSystem to create an entity holding the attack data
 		- The attack entity should also have information about the attack they cast attached

-### On Attacks
-- UnitSkill: The deserialized result of an entity attack.
-The info is used to stage attacks and update the UI.
-- AttackBehavior: The strategy used to perform an attack. should not be specific, rather encompassing of a category of attacks
-- AttackInstance: the instance of an attack with a lifetime, which is ticked by the AttackManager.
-- AttackParams: the information about an attack SPECIFIC to the attackbehavior
-- AttackData: the container created through the ECS world to signal that an attack is to be executed

-Entity has a Skills component that contains a list of UnitSkills Entity can add a AttackRequest component to itself for AttackSystem to process.

-### AttackBehavior rules
-- AttackBehavior's Execute method should return an AttackInstance, where update methods and such would be injected from the behavior.
-Any stateful information should be contained within the Execute method and used in the lambda Update.

 ## Architecture
 - Using MonoGame framework to get more experience building stuff
 - Using fennecs for game ECS